 We provide you with a string table implementation, which is discussed in detail in A Tour of the Cool Support Code and documentation in the code.
 The type of string table entries is symbol.
-Before returning a string constant, integer constant or an to the provided tables identifier, you must add it string in AbstractTable.stringtable, AbstractTable.inttable and AbstractTable.idtable, respectively.
+Before returning a string constant, integer constant or an identifier, vou must add it to the provided string tables in AbstractTable.stringtable, AbstractTable.inttable and AbstractTable.idtable, respectively.